Finnish Export Credit Ltd (FEC) administers the Finnish interest equalisation system.

 For further information, please contact Finnvera’s personnel in Export Financing.

 Under the interest equalisation system a financial institution arranges for its client a fixed CIRR-based export credit.
+The CIRR rate will be fixed on the day of the transaction.
 The responsibility of funding the transaction lies on the financial institution arranging the credit.
 An interest equalisation agreement with FEC provides the financial institution a hedge, which converts the fixed CIRR-based receivable into a floating rate receivable.

 Under the interest equalisation agreement the financial institution will pay a fixed CIRR rate to FEC and receive a floating rate (normally Euribor or Libor) plus a spread from FEC.
 According to the decision of the Ministry of Employment and the Economy the interest equalisation maximum spreads to be added to the reference rate are as follows: